amchavan/alma-oauth2-oidc-demo/demo-js-frontend/README.md

 The top section of the page will be showing that user's profile.

 The _Load resources_ button will try to load a number of resources, which may or may not be available depending on the user's roles.

+The _Logoout_ button will log out the user and redirect to a dead-end page.